 We’re happy that Ron (kayak guide) who guided Andrew (writer) shared a compelling story of what we do in one of Bohol’s most important river.
 Andrew reached us after a few weeks to get to know more of our advocacy and he couldn’t have wrote about it more sublimely.

-We will be on our own most of the way.
+We will find our own way.

 With our own 2 hands…and the power of our curiosity, join us.
 Trip details in the link below.